SrinivasaKK/Pet-Shop/README.md

 - log directory is created when the server is started for the first time.
 - each request is logged.
 - logs are rotated on a daily basis.

-## Paths

-- GET “/owner” lists all the owners.
-(Reading from json file (owners.json) - already present in server)
-- GET “/pets” lists all the pets present (Reads from pets.json file. pets.json file is created when an owner creates new pet)
-- GET “/owner/id” - lists all the pets belongs to that corresponding owner
-- POST "/pets" - post the pet data to pets.json file.
-- PUT "/pets/id" - updates the pet with the corresponding pet id.

 ## Test cases written